Why is this medication prescribed?

 How should this medicine be used?

 Propranolol comes as an oral solution (liquid) to take by mouth.
-Propranolol oral solution is usually taken twice daily (9 hours apart) during or immediately after a meal.
+Propranolol oral solution is usually taken twice daily (at least 9 hours apart) during or immediately after a meal.
 Give propranolol solution at around the same time(s) every day.
 Follow the directions on the prescription label carefully, and ask the doctor or pharmacist to explain any part you do not understand.
 Give propranolol exactly as directed.
 Do not give your child more or less of it or take it more often than prescribed by the doctor.

 Do not shake the oral solution container before use.